fienvh/uit-documentatie/content/json-ld/latest/events/event-facility.md

 ---
 ---

-# Update Contact point
+# Update facilities

-Contact point must contain the following properties, each property can contain zero or multiple entries:
-- url
-- email
+One or more of the enabled/visible facility types available at http://taxonomy.uitdatabank.be/api/domain/facility/classification.

+Object must contain:
-- phone
+- id

+**Note**: special permission is needed to update facilities in UDB3.
+Contact an administrator for further information.

 ## HTTP request

 ```
-PUT /events/{eventId}/contactPoint
+PUT /events/{eventId}/facilities/
 ```

-Update specific contact info from an offer

 **HTTP DELETE**

-Not supported: to remove specific contact-info, perform PUT request with empty contactPoint-property
+Not supported: to remove specific facilities, perform PUT request with empty array

 ## Request headers